 We can only accommodate a limited number of internships at any one moment.
 If you are interested to do an internship at VORtech, call us or send us an email to see whether there is a place available.

-We are setting up several projects in the field of machine learning.
+We are setting up several projects in the field of data engineering and machine learning.
 If you are interested in this topic, please contact us to hear what we are working on.

 Data fusion and transport model calibration using OpenDA and OmniTRANS

 Ever since the emergence of big data, it plays an increasingly important role in both construction (parameter estimation) and application (forecasting) of strategic, tactic and operational transport model systems.
 In the Netherlands, the numerical models available in OmniTRANS are widely used to build such transport model systems.
 Although some parameter estimation methods and tools are readily available within OmniTRANS, most models and applications rely on exogenously estimated sets of parameters and/or interfaces with (big) data using custom Ruby scripts.
 The OpenDA platform contains several data fusion and parameter estimation methods for numerical models and as such could be a more generic solution for construction and application of OmniTRANS based model systems using big data.